 A system component is a manageable process that is not a WebLogic component.
 Examples include Oracle Internet Directory, WebCache, and JavaSE components.
 A Java component is a peer of a system component, but managed by an application server container.
 Generally it refers to a collection of applications and resources in one-to-one relationship with a domain extension template.
 Examples include Oracle SOA applications, Oracle WebCenter Spaces.

-3.2 Role Mapping
+2.2 Role Mapping

-OPSS supports the mapping of application roles to enterprise groups in the domain Policy Store, no matter the kind of domain policy repository employed: file-based or LDAP-based.
-This mechanism allows users in enterprise groups to access application resources as specified by application roles.
-The mapping is allowed to be many-to-many.
+OPSS supports many-to-many mapping of application roles in the domain policy store to enterprise groups in the domain identity store.
+This mapping allows users in enterprise groups to access application resources as specified by application roles.
+Since this mapping is many-to-many, it is alternatively referred to as the role-to-group mapping or as the group-to-role mapping.

-Notes: Oracle JDeveloper allows specifying this mapping when the application is being developed.
-Alternatively, the mapping can be also specified, after the application has been deployed, using WLST or Fusion Middleware Control as explained in Section 8.4.1.2, "Managing Application Roles."
+Notes: Oracle JDeveloper allows specifying this mapping when the application is being developed in that environment.
+Alternatively, the mapping can be also specified, after the application has been deployed, using WLST commands, Fusion Middleware Control, or Oracle Authorization Policy Manager, as explained in Section 7.4, "Managing the Domain Policy Store."